aposteriori-sg/tutorials/courses/18 Robotics with Gearsbot - Intermediate/10 Introduction/40 Basic 2-Wheel Movement Blocks.md

 # **MOVEMENT BLOCKS**

 Let's figure out how to make our robot move in the four directions we are used.

-You can start by loading Gears [here](https://gears.aposteriori.com.sg/index.html?filterBlocksJSON=https%3A%2F%2Ffiles.aposteriori.com.sg%2Fget%2FsbVQLkhtDr.json).
+Start by loading Gears [here](https://gears.aposteriori.com.sg/index.html?filterBlocksJSON=https%3A%2F%2Ffiles.aposteriori.com.sg%2Fget%2FsbVQLkhtDr.json).

 ## Forward